tbrunsch/Hippodamus/README.md

 ## Resource Management Support

 Parallelization frameworks often do not consider resource constraints.
 Probably the most important resource is memory.
-When too many memory intensive tasks are executed in parallel, then we might encounter an `OutOfMemoryError`.
+When too many memory intensive tasks are executed in parallel, then an `OutOfMemoryError` might occur.
 The only option common parallelization frameworks offer is to specify the maximum parallelism.
 However, such a constraint is often unnecessarily restrictive.
-Hippodamus provides a way to postpone the execution of individual tasks until all preconditions for their execution are fulfilled.
+Hippodamus provides a way to postpone the execution of individual tasks until a required resource is available.
 The user is responsible for defining when this is the case.
 See Section [Managing Resources](#managing-resources) for further details.

 ## When To Use Hippodamus